Improved prediction of ligand-protein binding affinities by meta-modeling: Results

 \subsection{Comparison with structure-based tools}

 Having built our meta-models based on sequence-based DL models, we were interested in comparisons with structure-based tools through voxelization of binding pockets.
 As described in \textbf{Methods}, we focused on the following 3 DL tools by re-training them with our training data for fair comparisons as much as possible as well as one recent tool based on advanced mathematics.
 HAC-Net \textsuperscript{47} was trained on the PDBbind-2020 general set of {\textgreater}18,800 ligand-protein complexes.
-Their best performance was a Pearson correlation of 0.846 for the PDBbind-2016 CoreSet of 290 complexes.
+Their best performance was PCC = 0.846 for the PDBbind-2016 CoreSet of 290 complexes.
 We note that we focused on the PDBbind-2020 RefinedSet rather than the general set because of two reasons: (1) higher quality and (2) limited resources.
-The re-trained HAC-Net with our training set showed a Pearson correlation of 0.756 for the CoreSet we used, which is worse than our best meta-model performance of 0.777.
-Their MSE values are not comparable to ours because they used -log10(Kd/Ki) while we used ln(Kd/Ki), which show different distributions of binding affinities for model training.
-FAST \textsuperscript{42} was trained on the PDBbind-2016 general set excluding the CoreSet.
-We tested the pre-trained SG-CNN of FAST against the CoreSet we used, which resulted in a Pearson correlation of 0.716, worse than HAC-Net.
+The re-trained HAC-Net with our training set showed PCC = 0.756 for the CoreSet we used, which is worse than our best meta-model performance of PCC = 0.777 or our average DL performance of PCC = 0.763 (\textbf{Table 4}).
+Although their MSE value is better than ours, this performance metric is not a fair metric for comparison in this study because they used -log10(Kd/Ki) (also known as pKd/Ki) while we used ln(Kd/Ki), which show different distributions of binding affinities for model training.
+We note that the HAC-Net performance based on ln(Kd/Ki) notably degraded to PCC = 0.152 and RMSE = 18.85.
+FAST\textsuperscript{42} was trained on the PDBbind-2016 general set excluding the CoreSet.
+We tested the pre-trained SG-CNN of FAST against the CoreSet we used, which resulted in PCC = 0.716, worse than HAC-Net (\textbf{Table4}).
 KDeep \textsuperscript{46} was one of the earlier structure-based 3D-CNN models.
 Their reported Pearson correlation on the PDBbind-2016 CoreSet was 0.82, which we were not able to verify because their code is not open-source.
-With 3 re-trained KDeep models using 3 limited training sets from KdeepTrainer (see \textbf{Methods}), We obtained Pearson correlations of 0.718–0.766 for the CoreSet we used, which are similar to those reported values of 0.701–0.738 by Kwon et al. using the PDBbind-2016 RefinedSet as a training set and 4 different learning rates \textsuperscript{50}.
+With 3 re-trained KDeep models using 3 limited training sets from KdeepTrainer (see \textbf{Methods}), We obtained PCC = 0.718, 0.730, and 0.754 (mean = 0.734) for the CoreSet we used (\textbf{Table 4}), which are similar to those reported values of 0.701–0.738 by Kwon et al. using the PDBbind-2016 RefinedSet as a training set and 4 different learning rates \textsuperscript{50}.
 PerSpect ML \textsuperscript{69} recently reported the highest Pearson correlation of 0.84 in the case of the PDBbind 2016 CoreSet.
 While we were not able to confirm their result due to incomplete code availability, those recent methods based on advanced mathematics from the Xia group \textsuperscript{67-70} showed largely better performances than ours and others.
 We note, however, that they may generate more than 100,000 features requiring 3D structures or binding poses, which are often unavailable in real-world drug discovery.
 Despite these limited comparisons, we conclude that our meta-models and our sequence-based DL models show competitive performances or advantages to more sophisticated structure-based models.